qwoodmansee/board-game-binder/readme.md

 you can generate an atlas client id at https://www.boardgameatlas.com/api/docs/apps

-4. run `npm run generate` to run the code and generate a png
+4. run `npm run generate` to run the code and generate a pdf